Built in Switzerland · Private by architecture · Neutral by jurisdiction

 We are still learning

-If you are inside a room that the four cards above do not quite capture, we would value a few sentences from you about the shape of your work.
+If you are inside a group that the four cards above do not quite capture, we would value a few sentences from you about the shape of your work.

 We read each one personally.
 Replies within a few days.

-Built first for the room we know best.
+Built first for the group we know best.

-We are extending carefully, with one director or general counsel at a time, because the rooms we serve are not the kind of rooms that tolerate being a beta market.
+We are extending carefully, with one director or general counsel at a time, because the groups we serve are not the kind of groups that tolerate being a beta market.